-We are developing IgM antibodies that have properties which we believe may enable them to improve upon the efficacy and safety of IgG antibodies in many therapeutic applications.
-IgM antibodies have 10 binding units compared to 2 for IgG antibodies, which results in far greater binding power to a cell surface target.
+We are developing IgM antibodies that have properties which we believe may enable them to bind more strongly to cancer cells than comparable IgG antibodies in many therapeutic applications.
+IgM antibodies have 10 binding domains compared to 2 for IgG antibodies, which results in far greater binding power to a cell surface target.

 Over the past 40 years, the biotechnology industry's development of antibodies has yielded effective therapeutic drugs for the treatment of patients with a variety of diseases including cancer, autoimmune diseases and infectious diseases.
-According to market research, there were over 70 approved antibody related therapies generating over \$120 billion in reported worldwide sales in 2018.
+According to market research, there were over 70 approved antibody related therapies generating over

+\$120 billion in reported worldwide sales in 2018.
 All of these antibodies are members of the IgG class.
 We are pioneering the development of new therapies based on the IgM class of antibodies.
 Our near and medium term efforts are focused on oncology, but we believe our IgM antibodies could have therapeutic applications across a wide range of diseases.